Greeks (finance): Speed

 Speed measures the rate of change in Gamma with respect to changes in the underlying price.

 This is also sometimes referred to as the gamma of the gamma or DgammaDspot.
 Speed is the third derivative of the value function with respect to the underlying spot price.
 Speed can be important to monitor when delta-hedging or gamma-hedging a portfolio.

 Zomma

 Zomma measures the rate of change of gamma with respect to changes in volatility.

 Zomma has also been referred to as DgammaDvol.
 Zomma is the third derivative of the option value, twice to underlying asset price and once to volatility.
 Zomma can be a useful sensitivity to monitor when maintaining a gamma-hedged portfolio as zomma will help the trader to anticipate changes to the effectiveness of the hedge as volatility changes.

+Yanna

+Yanna measures the rate of change of vanna with respect to changes in volatility.

+Yanna has also been referred to as DvannaDvol or DvommaDspot.
+Yanna is the third derivative of the option value, twice to volatility and once to underlying asset price.
+Yanna can be a useful sensitivity to monitor when maintaining a vanna-hedged portfolio as yanna will help the trader to anticipate changes to the effectiveness of the hedge as volatility changes.

 Color

 Color, gamma decay or DgammaDtime measures the rate of change of gamma over the passage of time.

 Color is a third-order derivative of the option value, twice to underlying asset price and once to time.
 Color can be an important sensitivity to monitor when maintaining a gamma-hedged portfolio as it can help the trader to anticipate the effectiveness of the hedge as time passes.

 The mathematical result of the formula for color (see below) is expressed in gamma per year.
 It is often useful to divide this by the number of days per year to arrive at the change in gamma per day.
 This use is fairly accurate when the number of days remaining until option expiration is large.
 When an option nears expiration, color itself may change quickly, rendering full day estimates of gamma change inaccurate.